Digital Media Projects Lab

 All workstations include a scanner: either a consumer-level Epson Perfection or a professional Epson Expression 10000XL, which can scan at 2400dpi and do large formats and transparent media like negatives.
 All workstations also have 24-inch, color-calibrated monitors and 5000K task lamps for color-sensitive work.
 The workstations also provide power conditioning for analog playback devices and battery backup for all devices.
 Lastly, all workstations have two or more screens, a soundbar, and headphones.

-Software at all workstations includes a subscription to the Adobe Creative Cloud, NVivo, and Microsoft Office Suite 2016.
+Software at all workstations includes a subscription to the Adobe Creative Cloud, NVivo, and the Microsoft Office Suite.
 The workstations also incorporate a fair number of open source alternatives, such as Audacity and VLC Media Player.

 There is a dedicated network-attached storage device for the lab.
 It provides 16TB of shared storage for long term storage of digitized objects.
 Our DSpace digital repository instance is also available and is tied directly to this shared storage to ensure that digital objects stay in their original condition over time.

 Software available to students and faculty*: